4 Nutrient-Dense Breakfast Casseroles

 Traditional strata – Color My Food

 Strata is a brunch dish made from a mixture of bread and egg giving it a custard-like texture.
+The name strata (layers) comes from layering the bread with filling.
 There are innumerable variations using different vegetables, meat (sausage, ham) and/or cheese.
-The name strata (layers) comes from layering the bread with filling.
 Prep the day before and chill overnight.
 Bake in the morning.

-Potato-based Casserole Well Plated
+Vegetarian Breakfast Casserole – Well Plated

 Hash Brown Casserole Two Healthy Kitchens